 Related books

 These are memorable summary highlights from ReadSprint’s breakdown of The Source: The Secrets of the Universe, the Science of the Brain.
-Use them as rapid review cues, not as a replacement for active recall or chapter review.
+Each one now has a share-ready preview, a native mobile share flow, and a clean landing page that brings people back to the full reading context.

 The opening chapter introduces the central idea of 'the Source' as a unifying field of energy and information that underpins reality and human experience.